zozimustechnologies/pipcamera/README.md

 ## Installation

-1. Clone or download this repository
-2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" (top right)
-4. Click "Load unpacked" and select this folder
+1. Search for PiP Camera on the [Microsoft Addons Store](https://microsoftedge.microsoft.com/addons/search?developer=Zozimus%20Technologies)
+2. Click **Get** to install your extension
-5. The PiP Camera icon will appear in your Chrome toolbar
+3. The PiP Camera icon will appear in your Edge toolbar

 ## Usage